 TO IMPROVE THE LEVEL OF TECHNICAL EDUCATION AND COMPETENCE IN K-12

 We believe that an important element for improving the level of science and mathematics understanding is to generate in students the desire to learn and understand the technical principles of how things work.
-We feel that increased interest in science can be encouraged by knowledgeable and enthusiastic teachers who can make the subject matter relevant and understandable.
-We wish to identify such teachers and provide them with opportunities to renew or advance their knowledge and enthusiasm.
+We feel that increased interest in science can be encouraged by knowledgeable and enthusiastic presenters who can make the subject matter relevant and understandable.
+We wish to provide support for individuals and organizations which deliver hands on, technically oriented mathematics and science learning experiences.
 Our interest is in preparing students for success in technical fields that require a strong understanding of and competence in advanced mathematics and science.
-Our focus is on the improvement of the teachers' academic and technical skills with hands-on learning experiences in science and mathematics.

-TO DEVELOP AND SUPPORT PROGRAMS FOR IMPROVEMENT OF TEACHERS'
+TO DEVELOP AND SUPPORT PROGRAMS FOR IMPROVEMENT OF MATHEMATICS AND SCIENCE EDUCATION:

-We work with educational institutions and other non-profit organizations to develop educational programs in science and technology which are aimed at improving the scientific and technical understanding and skills of K-12 school teachers.
+We work with educational institutions and other non-profit organizations to develop educational programs in science and technology which are aimed at improving the scientific and technical understanding and skills.
 We especially encourage programs which have a laboratory or experimental component which can be implemented in classroom teaching.

 We are interested in developing and supporting workshops and summer courses which provide elementary through high school teachers with hands on learning of mathematical, scientific, and engineering principles.
 We encourage programs which last a few days to a week and are of an introductory to intermediate level.
 Our major goal is to provide a better understanding of the application of scientific principles to daily problems, and to provide teachers with ideas and examples they can use in their classroom instruction.